ben-xD/cohelm-interview-test/README.md

 - The generated dockerfile does not build the application.
 It's quite badly written too.
 - DNS propagation for recreating projects can be delayed, which is also confusing.
 DNS records would be missing.
 - They assume you have set up your project to use Husky.
 If your project doesn't have Husky configured, you cannot even set up Fly for your project.
+- With `auto_stop_machines=true` in `fly.toml` (the default generated config), the machines are auto stopped when not being used.
+When users visit your app, the app will start.
+However, when it restarts, it won't use the same image that was turned off.
+Instead, it will use the **latest** image, even if it's broken - which means your app will be unusable.